berkkirtay/PasswordManager/README.md

 - Server saves all the data fields in a database, I hardcoded table creation code in CredentialsDB.cs file, so even if the tables don't exist, server will generate them.
 - Additionally, client can save the credential data in a json file, so you may want to check it out in examples folder.
-- If you use only a api tester like curl, your credentials won't be encrypted since server only stores the data it receives.
+- If you use only an api tester like curl, your credentials won't be encrypted since server only stores the data it receives.

 ### Example usages:
 - With Curl (no encryption on credentials):